wessenstam/demoguide/docs/instructor/instructor.md

 !!!warning
     When "resetting" the MAC to below table, make sure to reset the MAC **BEFORE** power-on the VM.

-    Make sure to reinstall the Privilege Manager Agent and follow this article to have the Agent use the same UUID over and over again: https://docs.delinea.com/pmgr/current/agents/all/vm-deployments.md#multiple_vms_collapsed_to_a_single_resource
+    Make sure to reinstall the Privilege Manager Agent and follow this article to have the Agent use the same UUID over and over again: https://docs.delinea.com/pmgr/current/agents/all/vm-deployments.md#multiple_vms_collapsed_to_a_single_resource.
+The Privilege Manager Agent uses the UUID of the VM to identify itself to the Privilege Manager application.
+Setting this to the UUID in the Application, y0u make sure that the agent will always have the correct UUID in the application.

 ## Network layout